What is artAttendant?

 How do I add an artwork?

-Simply click on “add artwork” to get started.
+Join us to get started.
 Your free membership allows you to enter unlimited artwork records.
 Capture images with the camera on your portable devices or upload from your desktop computer, enter artwork information and save as private or public.
 Voila!
 It really is that easy.
-Try it for free!

 Is my collection information secure?

-Yes. artAttendant is a cloud-based platform designed with your security in mind.
+Yes. artAttendant is a cloud-based platform designed with your privacy and security in mind.
 We use the highest level of encryption to protect private details—even for artworks you’ve selected to be visible to the public and other members.
-Privacy is key!
+Privacy is a cornerstone of our platform.

 Can I attach files to artworks?